All What You Need to Know About Corporate Structures

 The first meeting of the Board of Directors is important because the Bylaws, the Corporate Seal, Stock Certificates and Record Books are adopted.

 Board members, like officers, have a fiduciary duty to act in the best interests of the corporation and cannot put their own interests ahead of the corporation’s.
 The Board must also act prudently and not negligently manage the affairs of the corporation.
 Finally, the Board must make certain that it properly exercises its authority in managing the corporation and does not abrogate its responsibilities to others.

 This means that the board must be very careful to document that each Board action was reasonable, lawful and in the best interests of the corporation.
 This is particularly true with matters involving compensation, dividends and dealings involving Officers, Directors and Stockholders.
 The record or Corporate Minutes of the meeting must include the arguments or statements to support the Board action and why must detail why the action was proper.

 The ActiveFilings' Advantage

-14 Years of experience, the best reputation of the market, a process backed up by our "True Compliance Review" plus an affordable pricing structure, made us your best choice at the time to start and manage your business.
+15 Years of experience, the best reputation of the market, a process backed up by our "True Compliance Review" plus an affordable pricing structure, makes us your best choice to start and manage your business.